-Suspension of sale of units With the approval of the Boards of Directors of the Trustee and the Asset Management Company, the sale of Units may be suspended temporarily or indefinitely when any of the following conditions exist: The equity / debt market stops functioning or trading is restricted.
+Suspension of sale of units

+With the approval of the Boards of Directors of the Trustee and the Asset Management Company, the sale of Units may be suspended temporarily or indefinitely when any of the following conditions exist:

+- 1. The equity / debt market stops functioning or trading is restricted. - 2.
 Periods of extreme volatility in the equity / debt market, which, in the opinion of the Investment Manager, is prejudicial to the interest of the investors.

-When there is a strike by the banking community or trading is restricted by RBI or other authority.
-Period of extreme volatility in the equity / debt / money market, which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the scheme's investors.
-As and when directed by the Government of India or RBI or SEBI to do so or conditions relating to natural calamity/external aggression/internal disturbances etc. arises, so as to cause volatile movements in the money or debt market, which in the opinion of the unitholders, if further trading in the scheme is continued.
-Break down in the information processing/communication systems affecting the valuation of investments/processing of sale/repurchase request.
-Nutural calamity.
-SEBI, by order, so directs.
-Trustee views that increasing the Scheme's size further may prove detrimental to the existing/prospective Unitholders of the Scheme.
-Any other circumstances which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the existing/prospective Unitholders of the Scheme.
-Right to Limit Redemption:- AMC may, under the below mentioned circumstances, impose tion on redemption (including switch-outs) for a period not ling 10 working days in any 90 days period.
-Such restriction may be ed when there are circumstances leading to a systemic crisis or that severely constricts market liquidity or the efficient functioning kets such as: Liquidity issues - When market at large becomes illiquid affecting almost all securities rather than any issuer specific security; tet failures, exchange closures - When markets are affected by pected events which impact the functioning of exchanges or the ar course of transactions.
-Such unexpected events could also be ed to political, economic, military, monetary or other emergencies; erational issues - When exceptional circumstances are caused by ce majeure, unpredictable operational problems and technical failures g. a black out).
+- 3. When there is a strike by the banking community or trading is restricted by RBI or other authority. - 4.
+Period of extreme volatility in the equity / debt / money market, which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the scheme's investors. - 5.
+As and when directed by the Government of India or RBI or SEBI to do so or conditions relating to natural calamity/external aggression/internal disturbances etc. arises, so as to cause volatile movements in the money or debt market, which in the opinion of the AMC, will be prejudicial to the interest of the unitholders, if further trading in the scheme is continued. - 6.
+Break down in the information processing/communication systems affecting the valuation of investments/processing of sale/repurchase request. - 7.
+Natural calamity. - 8.
+SEBI, by order, so directs. - 9.
+Trustee views that increasing the Scheme's size further may prove detrimental to the existing/prospective Unitholders of the Scheme. - 10.
+Any other circumstances which in the opinion of the Board of Directors of AMC and Trustee is prejudicial to the interest of the existing/prospective investors.

+Right to Limit Redemption:-

+The AMC may, under the below mentioned circumstances, impose restriction on redemption (including switch-outs) for a period not exceeding 10 working days in any 90 days period.
+Such restriction may be imposed when there are circumstances leading to a systemic crisis or event that severely constricts market liquidity or the efficient functioning of markets such as:

+Liquidity issues - When market at large becomes illiquid affecting almost all securities rather than any issuer specific security;

+Market failures, exchange closures - When markets are affected by unexpected events which impact the functioning of exchanges or the regular course of transactions.
+Such unexpected events could also be related to political, economic, military, monetary or other emergencies;

+Operational issues - When exceptional circumstances are caused by force majeure, unpredictable operational problems and technical failures (e.g. a black out).